 Trust Hub

-Our mission is to protect people and property in a privacy-sensitive way.
+Our mission is to protect people and places in a privacy-sensitive way.
 We do this by helping our customers operate smarter, safer buildings.
 With such a bold mission, we know that first and foremost we must earn our customers’ trust — trust in us as a company and in our products.
 To earn that trust, we center our business around five pillars:

 Security